adambard/learnxinyminutes-docs/c.html.markdown

     // > Enter the array size: 10
     // > sizeof array = 40

-    // Strings are just arrays of chars terminated by a NUL (0x00) byte,
+    // Strings are just arrays of chars terminated by a NULL (0x00) byte,
     // represented in strings as the special character '\0'.
-    // (We don't have to include the NUL byte in string literals; the compiler
+    // (We don't have to include the NULL byte in string literals; the compiler
     //  inserts it at the end of the array for us.) char a_string[20] = "This is a string";
     printf("%s\n", a_string); // %s formats a string